calaldees/teacherEducation/teacherEducation/_sessions.md

         * Ways to Share good practice
         * Networking with other Computing practitioners leading to career development [[wider_knowledge_network]]
     * Effective long term targets
-* Mentor
+* Mentor WB 29th April
-    * Effective use of data
-        * How do you use data to support learning for all pupils, and to target specific and timely interventions?
-        * How is data most effectively used within the department?
+    * Task: How do school give cpd opportunities to facilitate staff growth/experimentation/time in computing compared to other subject
-            * #6/c-Assessment-LearnHow-monitor_data
+        * #8/a-Wider-LearnHow-cpd_specific_sustained
-            * #6/l-Assessment-LearnHow-marking_only_for_improving_pupils
+        * #8/c-Wider-LearnHow-cpd_subject_external
-    * How does the department build pupil resilience and motivation?
-What are the barriers and what works to overcome them?
+    * How do I independently lead learning in my subject?
     * How does this department build a sense of pupil agency, enjoyment of a subject and a willingness to take creative risks in their learning?
         * Task: What opportunities are there for students to participate in autonomous projects or creativity in Computing?
             * Consider how creativity/autonomy could be included in an upcoming lesson

 SPR3 Due Friday 26th April
-Last SD!

 ### EP20
 Thursday 31st April - 16:30
 * Exploring and critiquing equality, diversity and inclusion policy

-### (no session) WB 29th April
-* Mentor
-    * Review targets and foci in ITP and ensure your Trainee knows what they have to do to work towards final grading?

 ### EP21
 Friday 28th April - 16:30

+### (Pre SP20 PGCE) WB 6th May
+* Mentor
+    * How can I progress further?
+What support do I need?
+    * What are my targets and foci in ITP and towards final grading?
+    * Final grading – review of the year/placement and the progress made.
+How is this evidenced?
+    * What subject specific targets for ECT year 1?
+Supporting the ECT transition process

 KSQ 10: What is my impact?